ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 1. What is `plus 2 3`?
 1. What is `plus 2`?

-Question 1 is easy. `plus` is a function, it takes two arguments which are integers and it returns an integer.
+Question 1 is easy: `plus` is a function.
+It takes two arguments that are integers and returns an integer.
 We write its type like this:

 ```ocaml
 # plus;;
 - : int -> int -> int = <fun>
 ```
-Question 2 is even easier. `plus 2 3` is a number, the integer `5`.
+Question 2 is even easier: `plus 2 3` is a number, the integer `5`.
 We write its value and type like this:

 ```ocaml
 # 5;;
 - : int = 5
 ```
 But what about question 3?
-It looks like `plus 2` is a mistake, a bug.
-In fact, however, it isn't.
-If we type this into the OCaml toplevel, it tells us:
+It looks like `plus 2` is a mistake or a bug, but it isn't.
+If we type this into the OCaml toplevel, it
+returns:

 ```ocaml
 # plus 2;;
 - : int -> int = <fun>
 ```
 This isn't an error.
 It's telling us that `plus 2` is in fact a *function*, which takes an `int` and returns an `int`.

-What sort of function is this?
-We experiment by first of all giving this mysterious function a name (`f`), and then trying it out on a few integers to see what it does:
+What sort of
+function is this?
+Let's experiment by first giving this mysterious function a name (`f`) and then trying it out on a few integers to see what it does:

 ```ocaml